 Tompkins County Area Transit (TCAT)

 TCAT is Ithaca's local public transit agency.
 Offering multiple routes all over the county, TCAT can get you where you want to go without having to worry about gas prices or parking availability.
 With three stops on campus - one at College Circle Apartments, one outside of Park Communications, and one at Towers - students and staff have the option to jump on the Route 11 bus to head to the Commons, or transfer to another route to get anywhere in town.
-Ithaca College subsidizes student and staff bus passes making TCAT an affordable alternative to driving on campus.
-All passes purchased by Ithaca College students and employees are integrated directly into the college ID card, so all you have to do is present your card when boarding the bus.
+Note: For Fall 2023 Ithaca College is completely covering the cost for student and staff bus passes making TCAT an affordable alternative to driving on campus!
+See the IC Ride Guide for more information.
 Whether it's Wegmans, the Shops at Ithaca Mall, or the Ithaca Farmer's Market, TCAT can get you there quickly and safely.
 Check out TCAT's website to purchase passes, more information, and bus schedules.

 Also, be sure not to miss TCAT's terrific TCAT to Trails document which gives riders guidance for how to use public transit to access our region's incredible trail networks.